Phaethon (roller coaster)

-Phaethon is a steel inverted roller coaster at Gyeongju World in South Korea, which opened in 2007.
+Phaethon (Korean: 파에톤) is an inverted roller coaster at Gyeongju World in South Korea, which opened in May 5, 2007 to commemorate Children's Day and to renovate Gyeongju World to boost tourism.
+The coaster has been initially announced in 2006.
 It is South Korea's first inverted roller coaster.
-It named after the character in Greek mythology.

-Track layout
+Phaethon is the fifth fastest, third tallest, and third longest roller coaster in South Korea, and has the most inversions on a South Korean rollercoaster as well as the third most inversions in Asia.

+History

+In 2006, Gyeongju World initially announced that an inverted coaster would open around June the next year as part of a plan to expand Gyeongju World after reaching its 20th anniversary.
+The expansion was calculated to increase the number of visitors to Gyeongju World to around 1.3 million people per year.
+15 billion South Korean won were invested in constructing this coaster.
+Phaethon opened in May 5, 2007 at Gyeongju World.
+It was created to commemorate Children's Day in South Korea.
+Prior to T Express's opening, it was the tallest, fastest and longest roller coaster in South Korea.

+Characteristics

-The coaster starts with a 90 degree turn to the left leading to a 147 ft. lift hill.
-After coming across the pre-drop, the coaster goes through a drop which spirals 90 degrees to the left, followed by a vertical loop.
+The coaster starts with a 90 degree turn to the left leading to the initial lift hill After coming across the pre-drop, the coaster goes through a drop which spirals 90 degrees to the left, followed by a vertical loop.
 The next inversion is a zero-g-roll, followed by a cobra roll over the pathway leading to the entrance.
 After the cobra roll, the riders go through a 360 degree helix over the entrance to the coaster.
 After the helix comes the first corkscrew followed by another corkscrew, and a 540 degree helix all leading up to the final brakes.

-The track layout is similar to Raptor at Cedar Point, except no block brake, and two corkscrews.
+Phaethon's layout is similar to that of Raptor, a roller coaster in Ohio, United States.